 Friday Evening Services: Welcoming Shabbat

 Services on Friday evenings are shown on Zoom and live streamed on Facebook.
 The links for these alternative media can be found online in the CBI weekly announcements.
+For those who do not get the weekly email, which is sent only to members, there is a link to live stream the services at the bottom of this page.
 Unless otherwise announced, the services begin at 6 PM and end at 7 PM.
-At present, during our search for a full-time Rabbi, these services are lay-led, by skilled congregants.
+Most of the time, these services are lay-led, by skilled congregants.
 This provides a rich and varied worship experience, allowing our congregants to experience a wider range of beautiful melodies and styles for the Sabbath prayers, psalms, and hymns.
 The spirit of participation and involvement by all our congregants is at the heart of our worship: We depend upon all our congregants for their attendance, participation, voices, and prayers during each service.
-The first Friday of each month, Michael Seidel, will be conducting services.

-Several times during the year, a special shabbaton is held, featuring a talented guest soloist, Michael Seidel, who is highly skilled in the liturgy and who shares many beautiful and unique melodies that he himself has composed.
-The shabbatons begin on Friday evening and continue during the weekend, culminating in special Jewish learning sessions on Sunday.
-In addition, we are resuming our “Shabbat Sparks” programs that were curtailed during the pandemic shutdown in 2020.
+Several times during the year, a special Friday service is held, featuring our spiritual leader Hazzan Jonathan Angress, who is highly skilled in the liturgy and who shares many beautiful and unique melodies.
+In addition, we plan to resume our “Shabbat Sparks” programs that were curtailed during the pandemic shutdown in 2020.
 These Friday evening services feature special speakers from the congregation or the community at large, on topics relevant to Jewish life and worship; as well as music and singing accompanied by guitar and/or other instruments as permitted, when the seasonal variation in sundown allows.

 Saturday Morning Shabbat Services

 Services begin on Saturday mornings at 9:30 AM, and include P’Zukai d’Zimra, Shacharit, Torah service, Musaf, and concluding prayers.
 A brief Kiddush is included at the conclusion of services, and congregants assemble in the social hall directly following this, to share a congregational Kiddush, followed by a kosher Kiddush luncheon.
-Our Kosher kitchen is supervised by our Emeritus Rabbi, Arthur Flicker.
+For information on viewing services on Zoom or live stream, see the section above (Friday Evening Services).
+Our Kosher kitchen is supervised by our spiritual leader, Hazzan Jonathan Angress.
 The meals are prepared by a kosher caterer, “Kosher Gourmet”, on site, and are pareve and/or dairy.

 Our Shabbat prayer book is Lev Shalem, and offers a very enriching and user-friendly format, with sidebars that include special prayers apart from the liturgy, as well as many enlightening insights into the liturgy.
 There are also cues included in the body of the liturgy text, indicating where to resume the prayers on each page during the oral Musaf recitations; and when to bow during the silent and Musaf recitations.
 For those who don’t read Hebrew, the prayers are duplicated in English on the left pages, and many of the prayers are also written in transliteration on the left, allowing all congregants to fully participate as they wish.